bnjmnt4n/ofcrse/src/content/articles/jujutsu-merge-workflow.md

 Since reading [Chris Krycho's essay introduction to Jujutsu][chris-krycho-jj-init], I've been excited about the possibilities of a more modern, user-friendly Version Control System (VCS) tool.
 For those of you who aren't familiar, [Jujutsu][jj] (binary name: `jj`) is a new VCS which is compatible with existing Git repositories.
 I've been using Jujutsu as my daily Git driver for a while now.
 Though it's still experimental software—with its fair share of bugs and unimplemented features, it has made my day-to-day interactions with Git repositories a much more pleasant experience.

 There's a really cool workflow that [Austin Seipp][aseipp] shared on Jujutsu's Discord, which I'm beginning to use everywhere, that I thought was worth writing more about.
 He calls it *The Austin™ Mega Merge Strategy<sup>®</sup>*, but me—I'm just going to call it for what it is: a Better Workflow for Manipulating Merge Commits in Jujutsu[^1].
+This workflow makes it easy to simultaneously activate multiple branches in the same working directory.

 Before I go through the workflow, let's take a look at some of the basics of Jujutsu.